-Consider Revised Policy on Statewide Retail Water User Surcharges April 24, 2018 Page 2
+Consider Revised Policy on Statewide Retail Water User Surcharges April 24, 2018 Page 2 restoration, water resources research and monitoring, healthy forest initiatives, stormwater management, and improvements to water systems throughout the state.

 Proposals to impose retail water user surcharges vary in application, complexity, and amount.
 A policy would assist staff in evaluating individual proposals for consideration by the Board.
 The policy is not intended to replace a Board-adopted position on individual proposals.
 Consistent with past practice, prior to advocating on specific proposals staff will continue to bring individual proposals to the Board for consideration at the appropriate time.